freedomfighter2022/koreaelection2020/README.md

 * candidate: candidates
   (uid int, name text, party int)
   `party` is `uid` in `party` table.
+  This table exists only in regional election data.

 * vote: votes
-  (candidate int, area int, vote int)
-  The number of votes for a given candidate in a given area.
+  (candidate int, area int, vote int) in regional election data (party int, area int, vote int) in proportional election data The number of votes for a given candidate in a given area.
   `candidate` is `uid` of `candidate` table.
+  `party` is `uid` of `party` table.
   `area` is `uid` of either `area3` or `area4` table.

 Note on pre-voting: In both the 21st and the 20th general elections of Korea, 'pre-voting' was done, which is to vote before the election day.
 The total number of votes for a candidate is calculated by adding the votes for him/her from pre-voting and those from the election day.
 In the 21st general election of Korea for example, pre-voting was done on April 10th and 11th, 2020 and the election day was April 15, 2020.
 There is the suspicion that the result of pre-voting might have been rigged in the 21st election but not in the 20th one. `prevote_in` in `area4` table and 'prevote_out` in `area3` table record the votes cast by pre-voting.